Thais-PPaiva/MinE/README.md

 # TCC-2022.2
 Trabalho de conclusão de curso de 2022.2 Sobre mineração repositorios

-# How to Run the aplication
+# How to Run the Aplication
 1. Use git clone to clone the project
 2. Open the project with the Pycharm IDE or VC code
 3. Open the File Variables.py